Baron-Huang/SefMIC/README.md

-# Cervix Whole-slide Images Grading via Multi-instance Learning Network with Tumor Prior-guiding Instance Clustering
+# Cervix Whole-slide Image Grading via Multi-instance Learning Network with Tumor Prior-guiding Instance Clustering
 Pan Huang, Student Member, IEEE, Mingrui Ma, Xin Luo, Fellow, IEEE

 Our manuscript is in the peer review，and we will completely share the dataset and code after the peer review.